thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_LocalStorage.desc.md

 To take advantage of Local Storage, we access what is called the `localStorage` object.
 It allows you to store data locally into the browser via `Storage` objects.
 LocalStorage stores data that is essential from page to page, request to request, howevever, `localStorage` can only be accessed on the client side.
 Additionally, `localStorage` can store up to 5MB of data, and only gets cleared through JavaScript or manually clearing through the browser.

 As a general rule, it is not a great idea to store sensitive data into `localStorage`.
-Even though `localStorage` is _not_ sent with every request, and is instead sent only when asked for, storing sensitive data is usually better left to encrypted Cookies.
+Even though `localStorage` is _not_ sent with every request, and is instead sent only when asked for, storing sensitive data is usually better left to encrypted cookies or other methods.

 Read the following article to get an idea of _when_ and _where_ `localStorage` is used: https://css-tricks.com/localstorage-examples/